Visit an ‘undiscovered’ part of northern Italy with stunning alpine & valley scenery

 - We depart Trento and drive northwards along a vine-filled valley, the Strada del Vino.
 We break for coffee and visit the Gardens of Trauttmansdorff, where we explore their late summer splendours, full of themed European and Asian designs, punctuated by floral themed ‘pavilions’ complete with viewing platforms.
 We continue the short distance into Merano.
 Once a favourite Habsburg resort, its buildings and town plan retains a Belle Époque ambiance.
 After a group lunch we explore the Cathedral and the surrounding buildings.
 We continue the short distance to Bolzano and our hotel, the 4* Hotel Laurin.
 The evening will be free.

 - Bolzano is unique, a mixture of Austria and Italy, reflected in the architecture, food and lifestyle of this prosperous valley town.
 We begin our walk at the medieval Cathedral, followed by visits to the Franciscan and Domenican Churches, both part of larger monastic complexes with cloisters and restored late medieval frescoed chapels.
 We end our morning with a private visit to the Merchant’s Palace.
 This trade house was an important meeting place and is in appearance wholly Italian, reflecting the taste of the Archduchess Claudia de’ Medici, Regent of Tyrol in the seventeenth century.
-Lunch is not included today and the remainder of the afternoon will be free for private explorations.
-In the evening we have dinner in one of Bolzano’s excellent restaurants.
+Lunch is not included today and the remainder of the afternoon and evening will be free for private explorations.

 - Today we drive close to Italy’s border with Austria, to the Abbey of Novacella, home to a vibrant and active community of Augustinians.
 An important place of pilgrimage; medieval, baroque and rococo styles are evident in the spectacular Collegiate Church, Library and Museum, round which we shall be guided by one of the community.
 We continue into nearby Brixen, seat of a Bishopric, for lunch, not included.
 The importance of this bishopric is evident in the town’s fine Cathedral and the Hofburg, the Bishop’s Palace, which was renovated in the Baroque style.
 The Diocesan Museum has an excellent collection of sculpture and paintings.
 We return to Bolzano where later in the evening we have our final dinner in the gardens of our hotel.